mderosa/nimcram/README.md

 # Picominmin
 ## Overview
-The picominmin application (now named Hokulea) is a work progress tracking application designed for teams that are doing continuous deployment.
+An experimental project to investigate using Closure and YUI for a web application as the basis for a web application.
+The application designed for teams that are doing continuous deployment.
 It tracks and shows variations in the time from work start to work deployed, what I call the loop time.
-For CD, and actually for any team that is doing short loops, there is no other metric that has to be tracked - the ability of a team to accelerate over time, with safety, is a linear function of a teams capablility.

 ## Picominmin Installation
 - install maven 3